SchoolOfCode/bc17-w6-d3-workshop-e2e-testing-with-playwright-team-philly/Plan.md

 - Run the app✅
 - Install Playwright (carefully! : )✅
 - Add an NPM script to run Playwright✅
-- Write a simple test
+- Write a simple test✅
-- Try the test
+- Try the test✅
+NOW WHAAAAAAATTTTTTTTTT??!!??!?!!?